 Los Angeles International Airport Guide (LAX)

 One of five major airports in the greater Los Angeles metropolitan area, Los Angeles International Airport is one of the world’s busiest air transport hubs.
-Our Los Angeles International Airport guide includes information on airport facilities, transportation options and nearby hotels.
+Our guide to the airport includes information on terminal facilities, local transportation and nearby hotels.

 Travelers Aid booths are located on the lower level (Arrivals) of each terminal, near baggage reclaim – these also provide information and assistance for disabled passengers.
 Los Angeles International Airport has a 24-hour recorded information line (tel: (310) 646 5252).

 A free shuttle bus serves each terminal and the perimeter car park C. Another operates 24/7 between the various terminals, while a third service transports qualifying passengers to the nearby Metro rail station.